thomasballinger/posts/2014-08-16-lightning-talk.markdown

     [autoreloading](http://ipython.org/ipython-doc/dev/config/extensions/autoreload.html)
-    in IPython is pretty awesome, and fixes many cases of the `from module import func` or `from module import class` problems - thought constants like `from module import MAX_LENGTH` is still a problem.
+    in IPython is pretty awesome, and fixes many cases of the `from module import func` or `from module import class` problems - thought constants like `from module import MAX_LENGTH` still present a problem.